snotskie/ttrpg/md/index.md

 1. **Pay Help Cost:** Once per roll you may Help another character by spending ①.
 2. **Help Bonus:** Add half the value of the spent Blessing to the roll, rounded down, to a minimum of $1$.
-3. **Help Bust:** Teamwork makes the dream work, but it also increases the complexity of the situation.
-Regardless of the result of the roll, it gains an additional bust.
+3. **Help Bust:** Teamwork makes the dream work, but it also complicates the situation.
+Regardless of Check's result, it gains an additional bust.

 Also note: